blogmywiki/PyPlay/README.md

 PyPlay is designed to play audio files off a Mac one at a time, and tell you at what clock time it will finish playing.
 This is useful if you're working in radio or theatre and want to play sound files singly, waiting for a the operator to play in the next file manually on cue.
 It's inspired by the Windows application CoolPlay.

+It is a really simple, but not-entirely-trvial, program that I made whilst teaching myself Python.

 See http://www.suppertime.co.uk/blogmywiki/2015/04/coolplaymac/ for more information on CoolPlay and how to run it on a Mac.

 It only works on Mac OS X